Art-of-WiFi/UniFi-API-browser/README.md

 - comes bundled with an extensive PHP class for access to the Unifi Controller API, which supports even more API Endpoints
 - debug mode to troubleshoot cURL connections (set `$debug` to `true` in the config file to enable debug mode)

-### Data collections/API endpoints currently implemented
+### Data collections/API endpoints currently implemented in the API browser
 - Clients/users
   - list online clients
   - list guests